Reflect...unhurried consideration of something recalled to the mind. (Merriam-Webster)

 Reflection lets us examine our actions, see ourselves in new ways and learn from this.
 This might create a change in behaviour, practice or our thinking.

-If you read the literature on reflection one of the paradoxes you will come across is that reflection can only be experienced, it is unique.
-Reading about it is not enough.
+If you read the literature on reflection one of the paradoxes you will come across is that reflection can only be experienced, it is unique to you.
+Reading about it is not enough it has to be practiced and experienced.
 This can be difficult because so much other learning is based on reading and thinking about what you've read.
-Reflection on the other hand asks us to look to ourselves and find our own authority.
+Reflection on the other hand asks us to look to ourselves, position ourselves in a context and to find our own authority by learning from experience.

 There may be a sense of: